 Heather’s own experiences with multiple types of disabilities, inaccessibility, and ableism led them to become a well-known and respected advocate, speaker, educator, and activist.
 Heather recognizes that those within the disability community have intersecting identities and, as a disabled, neurodivergent, trans, queer person, they work hard to ensure a multitude of voices and experiences inform their work.
 Heather is committed to centering decolonialization, using an intersectional lens and disability justice framework, and engaging in cross-movement organizing.

-Harmony Bongat (she/her) became involved with Creating Accessible Neighbourhoods when she attended Chronically Queer, a support group Heather facilitates for 2SLGBTQIA+ folk with chronic health conditions.
-Harmony is an emerging disability justice advocate and educator.
+Harmony Bongat (she/her) became involved with Creating Accessible Neighbourhoods after attending Chronically Queer, a support group Heather facilitates for 2SLGBTQIA+ folk with chronic health conditions.
+Harmony is a disability justice advocate and educator.
 Harmony’s experiences as a disabled person with multiple intersecting identities informs her work.
-Harmony is passionate about disability awareness and sharing her story in order to further conversation about how we can better meet the needs of disabled people, build community, and empower those currently pushed to the margins.
+Harmony is passionate about disability awareness, queer + trans history, and sharing her lived experience to further conversation about how we can better meet the needs of disabled people, build community, and empower those currently pushed to the margins.